 Unifitness vs Multifitness, Intensity Distribution

 I use the term "unifitness" to describe fitness ideals that are limited to one main mode or zone of the body.
 For example, during my soccer career my fitness focused on the lower body.
 We had to run long, run fast, and run with direction-change agility.
 Not much time or energy was left for a voluminous investment in weightlifting.
-Competitive athletes in certain sports tend to be unifit, but also normal exercisists who might be interested in only this or that type of fitness, this or that zone of the body.
+Competitive athletes in certain sports tend to be unifit, but also normal exercisists who might be interested in only this or that type of fitness, only this or that zone of the body.
 The term "multifitness", therefore, describes fitness ideals that cover most or all of the body.

-Methodical & Progressive, Not Ansy & Impatient
+Methodical & Progressive, Not Antsy & Impatient

 Reaching and sustaining your fitness ideals will take some time, depending on your current baseline.
 If you are consistent and work the science properly, gradually your body will conform to the visionary model you have set.
-Getting ansy or impatient will only push you towards overtraining, injury, burnout, or all the above.
+Getting antsy or impatient will only nag you towards overtraining, injury, burnout, or all the above.
 Once again, this is where an identity of all-around health will help you.
 Goals come and go.
 Habits are merely behavior-level.
-But identity is a driving self-concept that says, "This is who I am for the rest of my life.
+But identity is an innermost, driving self-concept that says, "This is who I am for the rest of my life.
 This is not a goal or a set of behaviors that can easily be discarded or neglected.
 I can develop my fitness ideals methodically and progressively, no matter how long it takes, because this is truly Me."

 Copyright (c) 2023, Junior deSouza.
 All rights reserved.

 bottom of page